OmniBrew/sw5e-data/data/species/duros.md

 ---
-name: Droid, Class V
+name: DUROS
 source: phb
 speedColor: ''
 alignment: >-
-  Class V Droids tend toward no particular alignment.
+  Duros tend toward no particular alignment.
 The best and worst are found among them.
 size: >-
-  Class V droids typically stand between 5 and 7 feet and weigh around 260 lbs.
+  Duros stand around 6 feet tall and weigh around 160 lbs.
 Regardless of your position in that range, your size is Medium.
 age: >-
-  Droids don't age, though they require maintenance to retain functionality.
+  Duros reach adulthood in their 20s and live an average of 150 years.
 languageColor: >-
-  You can speak, read, and write Binary.
-You can understand spoken and written Galactic Basic and one language of your choice, but you cannot speak it.
+  You can speak, read, and write Galactic Basic and Durese.
+Durese is a common interstellar tongue used by prominent spacers and traders.
-skinColor: Typically metallic
+skinColor: Blue, green
 hairColor: None
-eyeColor: Varies
+eyeColor: Red
-distinctions: Vaguely human-like size and shape, typically quiet
+distinctions: Noseless, large red eyes, affinity for space travel
-homeworld: Varies
+homeworld: Duro
-language: Binary
+language: Durese
 height:
   base: >-
-    5'2"
+    5'5"
   mod: >-
-    +2d12"
+    +2d10"
 weight:
-  base: 140 lb.
+  base: 115 lb.
-  mod: x(2d8) lb.
+  mod: x(2d4) lb.
 cSize: medium
 mechanics:
   - type: asi
     amount: 2
-    ability: str
+    ability: dex
-  - type: asi-choice
+  - type: asi
-    options: dex, con
-    total: 1
-    selections: 1
-    max: 1
+    amount: 1
+    ability: int
   - type: speed
     speed: walk
     distance: 30
   - type: language
-    value: [binary, galactic_basic]
+    value: [galactic_basic, durese]
-  - type: language-choice
-    options: true

 ---

-### APPEARANCE
+### BIOLOGY AND APPEARANCE
-Class V droids are typically vaguely human-like in both shape and size, standing at around 6 feet, although many can be larger.
-They are usually a polished metallic color, though this can vary based on tasks for which they are created, their affiliation, or quirks of their owner.
-They are noteworthy for their simple programming and quiet, focused work habits.
+The duros are humanoids with smooth blue-green skin, red eyes, lipless mouths, long thin noseless faces and green blood.
+Olfactory organs beneath their eyes are responsible for their sense of smell.
+Both females and males are bald, though both genders are easily distinguished.
+Their large red goggle-like eyes have slit pupils.
+Duros females lay eggs as they are descended from ancient reptiles, and they are born in a larval grub stage.
+Unlike similar species, the duros take care of their offspring from birth.

-### UTILITY
+### SOCIETY AND CULTURE
-Class V droids are programmed for menial and low-skill tasks.
-Such droids tend to perform basic tasks such as construction, lifting, maintenance, mining, sanitation, and transportation.
-Labor droids are fifth-degree droids.
+Their home planet Duro is primarily uninhabited due to massive pollution on the world over time.
+Instead, it is covered with automated farms for food production.
+The duros live in twenty orbital space cities above the planet.
+The duros also established a vast, grand starship construction industry in the Duro system.
+The duros set up their government around a consortium of starship construction corporations, with all important political decisions made by the stockholders of the corporations.
+This meant that any duros that held stock in a company could participate in the administration of the system.
+With their strong memories, some duros also choose to become extraordinary storytellers, renowned galaxy-wide for their ability to learn a wide range of narratives by heart, and perform them all with stunning accuracy.

 ### NAMES
-Droids are typically called by their designation, given to them when they are created, or some affectation given to them by their owner.
-Often this affectation is a play on their designation.
-Occasionally, noteworthy droids will earn monikers based on their accomplishments.
-__Designations (Names).__ CO-34 (See-Oh Three Four), FX-9 (Effex), PK-4 (Pook), SAE-B13 (Sable)
+Duros names are generally melodic, with female names having softer intonations.
+Surnames are familial.
+Male Names.
+Cir, Fod, Mom, Rur, Zim
+Female Names.
+Chochi, Fumsu, Kaleshef, Raada
+Surnames.
+Dektuks, Jimoks, Silt, Tuzig, Zhoks